Fiver-and-Pipkin/rails_journal/README.md

 ## by Debbie Cravey

 Rails Journal is a blog application built with Ruby on Rails version 4.2.0 and an ActiveRecord database.
 It allows a user to create, edit, and delete blog posts, and allows for users to make, edit, and delete comments on individual entries.
+Users must be logged-in to make changes or additions.
 Check out a demo at: https://salty-ridge-9486.herokuapp.com/

 Installation